TGDivy/TGDivy/README.md

 ## 💬🌞

-> It doesn't matter where you are, you are nowhere compared to where you can go. ~ Bob Proctor
+> What's the point in being smart enough to read, if everything you read makes you dumb? ~ C. Sean McGee

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )